tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - I'm not saying that I do better.
 - You're the one with bugs, not me.
 - Trash gets recycled.
 Don't be picky.
+- The advantage of math is that it's the same for everyone.
+The values are black on white.
+I don't have to trust anyone I can just do the calculations.